The Ten Commandments (1956 film): Release

 The film had its Hollywood premiere at the Stanley Warner Beverly Hills Theatre on November 14, 1956.
 DeMille, Heston, Brynner, Baxter, and De Carlo also attended this opening, which included televised interviews with the stars.
-Clark Gable, Kay Williams, Eddie Fisher, and Debbie Reynolds were some of the celebrities who saw the film at its West Coast debut.
+Other celebrities who saw the film at its West Coast debut included DeMille's daughter Katherine DeMille, Julia Faye, Clark Gable, Kay Williams, Laraine Day, Leo Durocher, Art Linkletter, Jack La Rue, Vera Ellen, Eddie Albert, Jon Hall, Tom Tryon, Alfred Hitchcock, Danny Kaye, Jimmy Durante, Jeanette MacDonald, Gene Raymond, Conrad Hilton, Ann Miller, Margaret O'Brien, Eddie Fisher, Debbie Reynolds, Frances Langford, Ann Blyth, and Red Skelton.

 It played on a roadshow basis with reserved seating until mid-1958, when it finally entered general release.

 The Ten Commandments was re-released in 1966 and 1972, and one more time in 1989.
 The 1972 and 1989 re-issues included 70mm and 35mm prints that reframed the picture's aspect ratio to 2.20:1 and 2.39:1, respectively, cropping the top and bottom of the picture's original 1.85:1 aspect ratio.
 The Ten Commandments was released on DVD on March 30, 1999; March 9, 2004, as a Special Collector's Edition; and March 29, 2011, as a Special edition and Standard edition.
 The Ten Commandments received a 4K UHD Blu-ray release on March 30, 2021.